This post was originally published June 21, 2016.

 You’re working on professionally created content.

 The term “web log” is outdated.
 I’ve never read it in any context independently, only as a synonym for the word blog.
-A google search for “web log” turns up 407 million results.
-But a search for “blog” turns up 1.7 billion results because of its more popular, modern usage.
+A Google search for “web log” turns up 5.8 billion results.
+But a search for “blog” turns up 9.4 billion results because of its more popular, modern usage.

 In essence, all the language offered as a definition or synonym for the word blog is dated.
-When I think of a blog or you think of a blog, you think of professional or at least semi-professional content creation.
+When we think of a blog, we think of professional or at least semi-professional content creation.
 You don’t think of this charming definition from Urban Dictionary (the rest are equally as brutal).

-Even as I looked at the handful of articlesand a forum that were contained within the 20 search results I studied, I couldn’t help but notice how old they were.
-The articles were from 2007.
-That means that they are almost ten years old and are still on the front page of Google.
-Considering the leaps that blogs have made in that time, doesn’t it seem like the conversations should be more up-to-date?
+Even as I looked at the handful of articles and a forum that were contained within the 20 search results I studied, I couldn’t help but notice how old they were.
+The articles were updated in 2006 or 2007.
+That means that they are more than ten years old and are still on the front page of Google.
+Considering the leaps that blogs have made in that time, doesn’t it seem like the conversation should be more up to date?

-There are loads of amazing blogs out there with such great content and they are buried under this outdated nonsense?
+There is a veritable buffet of amazing blogs out there with such valuable content, and they are buried under outdated nonsense.
 It seems to me that marketers have a couple of options.

 Rename Your Blog